 Candidates are requested to fill out an IPU internship application form and forward it, together with a motivation letter and detailed curriculum vitae/bio-data, to the IPU Secretariat in Geneva.
 Please note that only selected candidates will be contacted personally.

-The duly filled application form and accompanying documents should be sent by post, fax or e-mail to:
+The duly filled application form and accompanying documents should be uploaded via the following page:

 5, chemin du Pommier